About treating diseases

 Paracelsus drugs - low definition, difficult to use

 According to the Paracelsus paradigm , each drug, including poisons, can be a drug.
-More precisely, Paracelsus' view of poisons and drugs does not distinguish at all.
-If the therapeutic index of a substance (LD 50 / ED 50 ratio) is greater than 1 in any particular indication (main effect), it can be considered a Paracelsal drug.
+More precisely, Paracelsus's view of poisons and drugs does not distinguish at all.
+If the therapeutic index of a substance (LD 50 / ED 50 ratio) is greater than 1 in any particular indication (main effect), it can be considered a Paracelsus medicine.
 Historically, Paracelsus himself used mercury, arsenic and other inorganic and organic poisons to treat.
-On the easiest to understand, we pay for Paracelsus medicines the necessity of the definition
+On the easiest to understand, we pay for Paracelsus medicines the necessity of a definition

-Paracelsus drugs are not unilateral effects on physiological parameters.
+Paracelsal drugs are not unilateral effects on physiological parameters.
 As a result, these can only be used when there is a deviation from the physiological balance - the disease.
-When administering to a healthy individual, Paracelsus medicine causes a deviation in the opposite direction, the disease is the opposite.
+When administering to a healthy individual, the Paracelsal remedy causes a deviation in the opposite direction, the disease being the opposite.
 Example: Atropine can be administered as an antidote for muscarinic poisoning.
-When given to a healthy individual, atropine itself is a poison.
-Another example: Insulin is a drug in diabetics with elevated blood sugar (hyperglycemia).
+When administering to a healthy individual, atropine alone is a poison.
+Another example: Insulin is a drug in diabetics with increased blood sugar (hyperglycemia).
 If insulin is given to people with normal sugar levels, it leads to hypoglycaemia, loss of consciousness and can be lethal.

-The advantage of Paracelsus drugs is that the unpretentious definition gives us a choice of a great number of chemicals, including effective antibiotics and other medications.
-The disadvantage is the "side effects" (Paracelsus paradigm does not use the word "toxicity") that require a precise dosage form and dosage.
-The doctor has to know and take into account the "side effects" of Paracelsus medication.
+The advantage of Paracelsus drugs is that the unquenchable definition gives us a choice of a large number of chemicals, including effective antibiotics and other medications.
+The disadvantage is the "side effects" (Paracelsus paradigm word do not use toxicity) that require precise dosage form and dosage.
+The doctor must know and take into account the "side effects" of Paracelsus medication.

-Unlike Paracelsus drugs, the definition of adaptogen is much more challenging.
+Unlike Paracelsus drugs, the definition of adaptogen is much more demanding.
 However, this restrictive definition allows for relatively unobtrusive use and dosing.
 Adaptogens must not have a unilateral effect on physiological parameters.
-When deviating from normal, the adaptogen can return the physiological parameter back to health, but in healthy ones it must not cause the difference to be the opposite.
-Example: Ginseng has been shown to reduce blood pressure in some types of experimental hypertension ( Lee2016aek , Zhao2015epn , Lee2014rmp ).
+When deviating from normal, the adaptogen can return the physiological parameter back to health, but in the healthy one must not cause the opposite to the opposite.
+Example: Ginseng has a blood pressure lowering effect on some types of experimental hypertension ( Lee2016aek , Zhao2015epn , Lee2014rmp ).
 However, patients with normal or decreased pressure do not produce hypotension ( Chen2012krg , Ping2011eas , Liang2005pns ).

 The advantage of adaptogens is that we can use them as if they were food.
 More precisely, in this category, hundreds of medicinal plants are currently available, the consumption of which is absolutely safe for us thanks to our evolutionary past.
-Disadvantage : Adaptogens are from the definition of "smart medicines," but today's ones rely heavily on the inner intelligence of our body.
-The development of artificial adaptogenes of the new generation will be significantly more difficult due to this requirement than the development of new Paracelsus drugs.
+Disadvantage : Adaptogens are by definition "clever medications," but today's ones rely heavily on the inner intelligence of our body.
+The development of new generation artificial adaptogenes will be significantly more difficult due to this requirement than the development of new Paracelsus drugs.